 A heart attack occurs when a blood clot forms at a narrowed point in a coronary artery and suddenly blocks the flow of blood to the heart.
 If the artery remains blocked, the lack of blood supply permanently damages the area of heart muscle supplied by that artery.
 The severity of the heart attack depends on how much heart muscle is permanently damaged.

-Smoking also speeds up atherosclerosis and damages other blood vessels.
+Smoking also damages other blood vessels.
 This ‘peripheral arterial disease’ can reduce blood circulation, particularly to your hands and feet, and result in blood clots, gangrene and even amputation.

 Some facts about cigarette smoke